babelouest/glewlwyd/docs/GETTING_STARTED.md

 ### Use case: Connect Webmail RainLoop with OpenID Connect plugin using Dovecot configured with a master password

+**Deprecated - Rainloop seems unmaintained and has unfixed bugs (june 2022) - I keep this documentation for curious people, but rainloop shouldn't be recommended.**

 To connect to a RainLoop Webmail instance with Glewlwyd's OpenID Connect plugin, here is a validated setup.

 - **Add additional claim `email` in the ID Token**